The Ultimate Guide to Choosing the Right Solar Installer

 When you pick a solar installer for your project, you want to know that you’re choosing honest professionals who meet all regulatory requirements and demonstrate real industry expertise.
 You also want solid warranties that protect your investment.

-Here at Sandbar Solar & Electric, systems are designed, engineered, and stamped by our in-house electrical engineer.
+Here at Sandbar Solar & Electric, We provide installation services to home and business owners across the San Francisco Bay Area and Central Coast.
+Systems are designed, engineered, and stamped by our in-house electrical engineer, and all permitting is handled in-house.

-Certified electricians then install the systems and trained professional installers.
+Certified electricians and trained professional installers then install the systems.
 Sandbar offers ongoing maintenance and service options throughout the lifespan of your system.

 If you’d like to request a free solar consultation, contact our friendly experts today.